Round Table Charitable Trust Fund

 • Huw Lansdowne

-The organization operates as a democratic Round Table club where “everyone is equal and everyone has the right to be heard.”
-As part of the Round Table movement, membership is limited to individuals aged 18-45 who identify as being, or live as male.
-The charity benefits from 55 active volunteers who support fundraising events and community activities throughout the year.
+The organisation operates as a democratic Round Table club where “everyone is equal and everyone has the right to be heard.”
+As part of the Round Table movement, membership is open to everyone ages 18-45 who identifies as being, or lives as male.
+This includes people who are cisgender, transgender, and those assigned male at birth who are nonbinary.
+The charity benefits from active volunteers who support fundraising events and community activities throughout the year.

 How to Apply